 Over the last several years, South Carolina has continued to demonstrate its ability to attract expanded economic opportunities for citizens.
 Manufacturing has grown substantially.
-South Carolina has also experienced a state-wide decrease in its unemployment rate, which has shown that, even in the midst of challenging national economic conditions, our state's business-friendly climate and committed workforce continue to attract investment that creates well-paying jobs.
+Even in the midst of challenging national economic conditions, our State's business-friendly climate and committed workforce continue to attract investment that creates well-paying jobs.

 We have seen an emerging trend of companies investing and expanding in South Carolina.
-Many of South Carolina's major employers have expanded and created high-quality jobs within the State.
-In 2012, the State established an Aerospace Task Force to position the State for future growth.
-The task force is focused on growing the aerospace supply chain for companies like Boeing and GE Turbine and supporting initiatives to assure that South Carolina has a workforce ready for the aerospace industry.
+Many of South Carolina's major employers have expanded and created high-quality jobs here.
+In 2012, the State established an Aerospace Task Force to prepare the State for future growth.
+The task force is focused on developing the aerospace supply chain for companies like Boeing, Lockheed Martin, and GE Turbine and supporting initiatives to assure that South Carolina has a workforce ready for the aerospace industry.

-South Carolina's exports reached record levels in 2018 with exports increasing by 7.5% to \$34.6 billion from 2017 to 2018.
-In 2018, South Carolina ranked 14th in the United States in exports.
-These export figures were bolstered by the fact that the State is the nation's top exporter of completed passenger vehicles and tires, in which the State accounted for approximately 16% of the entire U.S. passenger vehicles market and approximately 32% of the total U.S. tire export market.
+South Carolina's exports were \$30.295 billion in 2020, which is a decrease of 27.0% from 2019 due to the effects of COVID-19 on the world's economy.
+In 2020, South Carolina ranked 14th in the United States in exports.
+These export figures were bolstered by the fact that the State is the nation's top exporter of completed passenger vehicles and tires, in which the State accounted for approximately 21% of the entire U.S. passenger vehicles market and approximately 38% of the total U.S. tire export market.
 The State also recently established a Transportation, Distribution and Logistics (TDL) Council that includes strong private sector participation.
 Part of the mission of this council is to prepare South Carolina for the Panama Canal expansion, providing South Carolina with a world-class port that will have the capacity to support the expected increase in merchant shipping.
 The Port of Charleston is deepening its shipping channel from forty-five to fifty-two feet.
-Once the project is completed by 2020, Charleston will be the deepest port on the east coast.
+Once the project is fully completed by 2022, Charleston will be the deepest port on the east coast.

-Due in part to the State's economic outreach initiatives, South Carolina's total economic output or gross domestic product (GDP) was \$230.354 billion in 2018.
-Between 2017 and 2018, real GDP grew 1.6%, compared to the southeast states' average growth of 1.8%.
+Due in part to the State's economic outreach initiatives, South Carolina's total economic output or gross domestic product (GDP) was \$248.776 billion in 2020.
+Between 2019 and 2020, real GDP grew 1.0%, compared to the southeast states' average growth of 1.4% during that period.

-With our cost of living 11% below the national average, South Carolina offers exceptionally productive employees at one of the lowest labor costs in the nation.
-South Carolina is a right-to-work state and in 2018 was tied with North Carolina for the lowest unionization rate in the nation, at 2.7% of the workforce.
-As a result of this, Governing Magazine recently highlighted South Carolina as tied with Hawaii at sixteenth in states that have gained the most jobs in 2018 with an employment increase of 1.7%.
+With our cost of living 10% below the national average, South Carolina offers exceptionally productive employees at one of the lowest labor costs in the nation.
+South Carolina is a right-to-work state and in 2020 had the lowest unionization rate in the nation, at 2.9% of the workforce.
+As a result of this and other factors, Area Development Magazine ranked South Carolina tied for ninth in the nation's competitive labor environment for 2021.